Professional Portfolio

 I successfully improved production efficiency, staffing and onboarding processes, and documentation protocols for knowledge transfer over time.
 I managed the in-house production team and oversaw teams that were working remotely at a variety of locations across California for on-site outdoor events.

-I am proud to say that I received positive accolades from the owners, colleagues, and direct repofor the work I accomplished and the management strategies I utilized.
+I am proud to say that I received positive accolades from the owners, colleagues, and direct reports for the work I accomplished and the management strategies I utilized at both companies.

 Teaching |